 1.1 Advantages of probability-based, online survey panels

 Revilla, Melanie A, and Willem E Saris.
 2012.
 “A Comparison of the Quality of Questions in a Face-to-Face and a Web Survey.”
-International Journal of Public Opinion Research 25 (2).
-Oxford University Press: 242–53.
+International Journal of Public Opinion Research 25 (2): 242–53.